Data Analytics Certifications: Do You Really Need One in 2023?

-But here’s the honest truth: no, you do NOT need a certification to get a job as a data analyst.
+But the difference between us and all those other companies is that we deal in the truth.
+So, here it is: No, you do NOT need a certification to get a job as a data analyst.

 Now, that doesn’t mean that data analytics certification programs aren’t valuable.
-But it does mean that you need to think about your investment carefully, because the certificate itself — the actual piece of paper and/or LinkedIn flair — is likely worth nothing.
+But it does mean that you need to think about your investment carefully.
+That’s because the certificate itself — the actual piece of paper and/or digital badge — is likely worth little to nothing.

-We’re going to talk about different certification programs and how to assess them.
-But first, we probably need to explain why the certification itself won’t help you.
+In this article, we’re going to talk about different data analytics certificate programs and how to assess them.
+But first, let’s explain why the certification itself won’t help you.

-When I was researching Dataquest’s data science career guide, I spent a lot of time talking to people in the industry about what makes a good entry-level candidate for roles like Data Analyst.
+When I was doing research for Dataquest’s data science career guide, I spent a lot of time talking to people in the industry.
+And I asked them specifically what makes a good entry-level data analyst candidate.

-In fact, I have almost 200 pages of interview transcripts with senior data scientists, hiring managers, recruiters, etc. that are all focused on that specific subject: what makes a candidate stand out when applying for entry-level data analyst positions?
+In fact, I have almost 200 pages of interview transcripts with senior data scientists, hiring managers, and recruiters.

 You know what word never appears once in those 200 pages?
 Certification.